hhz-lab/PinMyMetal/README.md

 ### For example, using the PDB structure 3mnd as input, the output results are saved in the 'output_data' directory.

-`python3 excute.py -p 3mnd`
+`python3 excute.py -p 2zp9`

 No non-standard hardware is required.
 Installation and prediction process can typically be completed within 1 hour on a "normal" desktop computer.

 # Data
-The PDB codes and relevant characteristic data used for training and testing are available in `data`.
+The PDB codes and relevant characteristic data used for training and testing are available in `data_model`.

 # Note
+#### Please replace the original structures.py file in the Atomium software with the provided structures.py file to ensure the use of customized structure processing features and the proper functioning of the program.

 If you want to predict CIF (Crystallographic Information File) formatted files, you need to convert them to PDB (Protein Data Bank) format.
-Follow the steps below：
+Follow the steps below:
 ```
-cd PinMyMetal/zinc_prediction
+cd metal_prediction
 zcat ciftr-v2.053-prod-bin-linux.tar.gz | tar -xf -
-cd ciftr-v2.053-prod-bin-linux
-RCSBROOT=your_path/PinMyMetal/zinc_prediction/ciftr-v2.053-prod-bin-linux/
+RCSBROOT=metal_prediction/ciftr-v2.053-prod-bin-linux/
 export RCSBROOT
 PATH="$RCSBROOT/bin:"$PATH
 export PATH